cleanlavabo/dotfile/android-studio/README.md

 ## Installation

+#### Android studio plugin
+1. Open the Settings/Preferences dialog (OSX/Unix: ⌘+,, Windows: Ctrl+Alt+S)
+2. In the left-hand pane, select Plugins.
+3. Click Browse repositories… and search for `Material Theme UI`
+4. Click Install plugin and confirm your intention to download and install the plugin.
+5. Click OK in the Settings dialog and restart for the changes to take effect.

+#### Color scheme
 1. Download the `Monokai_Android.jar` or clone this repository.
 2. In Android Studio choose `File > Import Settings ...`